kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-03-modern-sql.md

   FROM enrolled;
 ```

-- Existing Table: You can insert the results of a query into a table that already exists in the database.
-The target table must have the same number of columns and data types as the query, but the column names do not have to match.
-Different DBMSs have different options and syntax to handle cases of integrity violations, such as invlaid duplicates.
+- Existing Table: To insert the results of a query into an existing table, the user can use the `INSERT INTO` statement.
+The target table must have the same number of columns and data types as the result set, but the column names do not have to match.
+Different DBMSs have different options and syntax for handling integrity violations, such as invalid duplicates.

 ```sql
 -- SQL-92